madhav-madhusoodanan/blockchain/classes/guide.md

-The blockchain is what keeps track of the user's activity Users is required to maintain it (atleast the hashes of the blocks) Users can delete it after they get four-fifths majority of the representatives vote
+The blockchain is what keeps track of the user's activity Users is required to maintain it (atleast the hashes of the blocks) Users can delete it after they get two-thirds majority of the representatives vote

+# To do
+1. Confirm the consensus mechanism
+2. Then fill up